-Owl-Chymist: Such is life.
-Even your petty fate, Beggar girl, is crafted by the Universal Mason.
-He writes it in the stars.
+Owl-Chymist: Such is Life.
+Even your petty Fate, beggar-child, is crafted by the Universal Mason and built into the stars.

-Clever (looks up to a sun-filled sky): How can stars cast their influence by daylight?
+Clever (looks up to a sun-filled sky): How do stars cast their influence by daylight?

-Owl-Chymist (ignores her cheekiness): Question B ...
-‘Who owns that man's body on whom the Dog-Head is fixed?’
+Owl-Chymist (ignores her): Question A, addressed to my patchwork creature, ‘Who owns that man's body on whom the Dog-Head is fixed?’

 Clever: I am suspicious.

-Owl-Chymist: That man, with his own head, was a wretch of lowest regard, a fool born under failed stars.
+Owl-Chymist: That man, while endowed with his own head, was a wretch of lowest regard, a Fool born under failed stars.
 Minus the head, I repurposed him.

-Owl-Chymist (cruel): You, little girl, watched him swing from the gallows for a grievous crime.
-He was a drunken tailor of no value.
+Owl-Chymist: You, little girl, watched him swing from the gallows for a grievous crime.
+He was a drunken Tailor of no value.

 Clever (her breath stills … her heart falters, then quickens):